The Youth Say No to FGM

-The Inter-African Committee on traditional practices affecting the health of women and children (IAC) is an African regional umbrella body that has been working on policy programmes and actions to stop FGM in the African Region for the last 28 years.
-It was formed by African delegates to a seminar organised by a United Nations NGO Working Group on Traditional Practices based in Geneva, with the support of UNFPA, UNICEF, WHO and the Ministry of Health of Senegal.
-It was formed at a time when female genital mutilation was a highly controversial and a ‘sensitive’ issue for discussion and there was a critical need for an African regional voice in an international campaign against FGM.
+The Inter-African Committee on traditional practices affecting the health of women and children (IAC) is an African regional umbrella body that has been working on policy programmes and actions to eliminate female genital mutilation, child marriage and other harmful traditional practices and to promote the positive ones in the African Region for the last 30 years.
+It was formed on February 6, 1984 by African delegates to a seminar organised by a United Nations NGO Working Group on Traditional Practices based in Geneva, with the support of UNFPA, UNICEF, WHO and the Government of Senegal.
+It was formed at a time when female genital mutilation was highly controversial and a ‘sensitive’ issue for discussion.
+There was a critical need for an African regional voice in an international campaign against FGM, which led to the establishment of the Inter-African Committee.

 The IAC is organised as follows: